Abilene and Smoky Valley Railroad

 The Abilene and Smoky Valley Railroad is a non-profit heritage railway, located in Abilene, Kansas, United States.
-The A&SV is an experiential learning museum, where tourists ride on a train of vintage railcars while narrators tell the story of how railroads built Kansas’ agribusiness-oriented economy.
+The ASV is an experiential learning museum, where tourists ride on a train of vintage railcars while narrators tell the story of how railroads built Kansas’ agribusiness-oriented economy.
 Passengers are allowed to tour antique passenger cars and talk with staff members about their roles in making the trains operate.